15-121 Homework 3: Grade Book - Due 9/29 at midnight

 Creates a file with name provided by filename and writes the contents

-(used cells) of the grade book to this file.
+of the grade book to this file.
+This file must

 Some of the methods you will write in the GradeBook class will

-require that you change/add methods in the Person class.
+require that you change/add methods in the Student class.
 Others may

 require a different getter or setter.